 DASA researchers continue to identify and analyse a wide range of oral and written texts, in African and European languages.
 Recent DASA researchers have studied newspapers, chronicles, political chants and songs, and popular religious pamphlets.

-Motivated by the field-changing research of Paulo Fernando de Moraes Farias and Karin Barber, These texts can reveal aspects the societies in which they are produced, circulated and consumed.
-But texts also intervene in social relations, by generating new and competing representations of individuals, political institutions and socio-cultural practices.
+Motivated by the field-changing research of Paulo Fernando de Moraes Farias and Karin Barber, we believe that texts can reveal aspects of the societies in which they are produced, circulated and consumed; but texts can also intervene in social relations, by generating new and competing representations of individuals, political institutions and socio-cultural practices.

 - Benedetta Rossi: history and anthropology of twentieth-century West Africa, Hausa and Tuareg societies.

-- Kate Skinner: social and political histories of modern and contemporary Ghana and Togo, political activism, gender activism, print cultures, mass literacy and education in other African countries.
+- Kate Skinner: social and political histories of modern and contemporary Ghana and Togo, political activism, gender activism, legal reform, print cultures, mass literacy and education in other African countries.

 Recent selected publications